anusii/keypod/README.md

 ## Introduction

-KeyPod is a simple key value data store app to serve as a template and to demonstrate a [Flutter](https://flutter.dev) app utilising data stored in [Solid Pods](https://solidcommunity.au).
+KeyPod is a simple key value data store app that can be used as a template and to demonstrate a [Flutter](https://flutter.dev) app utilising data stored in [Solid Pods](https://solidcommunity.au).